Hygiene theater at restaurants is creating endless plastic waste

 Environmentalists are also bothered by this lack of evidence.
 In May, a group called the Clean Seas Lobbying Coalition sent a letter to California’s governor asking him to issue clear recommendations that disposables do not provide any greater protection against COVID-19.
 The letter accused the plastic and petrochemical sector of “trying to influence CDC guidelines for reopening food establishments in their favor.”
 Gov. Gavin Newsom never responded, but in part because of environmental concerns, California’s Department of Public Health openly defied the CDC recommendations.
 In May, the agency issued guidelines that said restaurants’ reusable utensils and plates can be safely washed or sanitized.

 North Carolina’s health department has kept quiet on the subject, leaving Andrea Reusing worried that restaurants’ embrace of disposables could set a bad precedent.
 “It probably seems cheaper to get people to eat with a plastic fork, and it feels like maybe people are getting used to food trucks and fast-casual,” she says.
-But Reusing has decided to use Lantern’s regular ceramic dishes and silverware when the restaurant reopens.
+But Reusing decided to use Lantern’s regular ceramic dishes and silverware when the restaurant reopened.
 “It might make people feel better to eat off of something disposable,” she says.
 “But it’s more for symbolic comfort than anything else.”